-Our MPhil and PhD in Chemical Engineering attracts a diverse range of students.
+Our MPhil and PhD in Chemical Engineering attract a diverse range of students.
 These are usually from disciplinary backgrounds such as:

 - electrical engineering